-Members of the Silybum plant genus are hardy annuals or biennials that reach a height of about 1.2 m.
+Members of the Silybum plant genus are hardy annuals or biennials.
+They can reach a height of about 1.2 m (4 feet).

 Common Names: Milk Thistle, Holy Thistle, Elephant Thistle, Ivory Thistle, Blessed Milk Thistle.